mohamedemad11/Ford-Gobike-data-EDA/README.md

 Limitations :
-There were about 8000 null values in the data , I choosed to delete them there were many more outliers but I kept them due to the EDA purpose
+There were about 8000 null values in the data , I choosed to delete them there were many more outliers but I removed all of them

 Summary :
 Males are our niche customers